datacarpentry/astronomy-python/_episodes/03-motion.md

 > > The most noticeable issue is that some of the
 > > parallax values are negative, which seems non-physical.
 > >
-> > Negative parallaxes in the Gaia database can arise from a number
+> > Negative parallaxes in the Gaia database can arise from a number of
 > > causes like source confusion (high negative values) and the parallax
 > > zero point with systematic errors (low negative values).
 > >